 - Patients with low or no mobility due to their age, an accident or illness, who sit for long periods of the day.

-- Patients who have thin skin and who are a high pressure injury risk.
+- Patients who have thin or fragile skin and who are a high pressure injury risk.

 - Patients who are hoisted for all transfers.